Maker of the Original "Brass Assassin" Turkey Call

-Locally, Kevin's Fine Outdoor Gear and Apparel Tallahasse location and South Georgia Outdoors in Cairo, GA.
+Locally, Kevin's Fine Outdoor Gear and Apparel Tallahassee location and Trophy Creek Outfitters in Monticello, FL.

 BIG thanks for those that choose to take our calls into the woods.
-This has been an awesome debut year.
 Congrats on all your successes, and thanks for the opportunity to share them with you.